-After the end of The Clone Wars this month, fans’ love and connection to Ahsoka Tano, once Anakin Skywalker’s apprentice, became even stronger.
-The Siege of Mandalore proved to be the ultimate showcase for Ahsoka as a character, demonstrating her strength, determination, and courage, along with her inherent complexity being the Padawan of the man who would become Darth Vader.
-After the series finale of Rebels that revealed Ahsoka lived beyond the original trilogy, the possibilities became endless of where she could show up next.
+After the end of The Clone Wars earlier this year, fans’ love for and connection to Ahsoka Tano became even stronger.
+The Siege of Mandalore proved to be the ultimate showcase for Ahsoka as a character, demonstrating her strength, determination, and courage, along with her inherent complexity being the padawan of the man who would become Darth Vader.
+After the series finale of Rebels revealed Ahsoka lived beyond the original trilogy, the possibilities became endless of where she could show up next.
 Despite the rumored Rebels sequel show in development, Ahsoka’s next appearance seems like it will be in The Mandalorian, as reported by Slash Film.
 Rosario Dawson’s casting of the character has been met with largely positive reception from fans and we similarly think the casting of Dawson is great.
 Although it would be amazing to see Ashley Eckstein reprise her character, maybe even as a motion-capture version of Ahsoka, Rosario Dawson seems like the logical choice for the role in live-action.
 The question then becomes: how and why will Ahsoka show up in The Mandalorian?
 Will she be hunting after The Child?
 Will Din find her while pursuing The Child’s people?
 Will Ahsoka merely show up in a one-off episode akin to The Gunslinger or The Prisoner?
 The possibilities are endless, but rumors are circulating that Ahsoka’s appearance in The Mandalorian will serve as a backdoor pilot for her own Disney+ series.
 Either way, Ahsoka’s first live-action appearance in The Mandalorian is definitely intriguing.

 Attack of the Clone(s)